 This is not a love story.
-It’s simply a story about the messiness of life, the uncertain path that lies ahead, and the things we learn about ourselves when we’re broken and trying to put ourselves back together again.
-This is how I moved on.
+This is a story about the messiness of heartbreak, the dark and uncertain path that lies in front of us, and the things we learn about ourselves when we’re broken and trying to put ourselves back together again.
+This is how I moved on from being cheated on.

 It began at the end of September at the local county fair.
-I was on my very first date with She-Who-Will-Not-Be-Named.
-I still remember the excitement, the anxiety, and the promise of that very night.
+I was on my first date with She-Who-Will-Not-Be-Named.
+I still remember the excitement and promise of that very night.
 Up until then, I had been a skeptic.
-I never believed in love, I hated romantic comedies, and I especially loathed all those cheesy love songs that came up on the radio every once in a while.
-But after that night, all those songs started to make sense.
-I started to enjoy rom-coms.
-And I started to believe.
+I never believed in love, I hated romantic comedies, and I especially loathed all those cheesy love songs that came on the radio.
+But after that night, all those songs started to make sense, I started to enjoy rom-coms, and I started to believe.
 Amazing isn’t it?
-The things that can happen in one night.
+The things that can happen in one night?
 Even more staggering are the things that can happen over the course of a relationship.
 Some people still express genuine shock that we were together for that long and all through our years in high school.
 But hey, we were “in love.”
 Aren’t we all during that time of teenage intensity and rebellion?

-We were nearing our four-year anniversary when our little fantasy was about to come to an end.
-That same year I was slated to leave Maui for my first semester of college, which meant trying our hand at a long distance relationship.
+It was Valentine’s Day when our story came to a brutal and abrupt end.
+The year before in August I was slated to leave Maui for my first semester of college, which meant trying our hand at a long distance relationship.
 I’d essentially be away for our upcoming four-year anniversary.
-But we assured one another that it would only be temporary as She had planned to move in the following semester, where we’d live in an apartment together.
+But we assured one another that this would only be temporary as She planned to move up with me the following year and we’d live in an apartment together.
 It sounded so simple, so certain.
-Our future looked ever so bright and promising, but it was a lie.
-I called to commemorate our special day, but She did not answer.
+Our future looked ever so bright and promising.
+But it was a lie.
+I called to commemorate our anniversary at the time, but She did not answer.
 I thought nothing of it.
 We’d speak tomorrow.
 What I didn’t know was that She was on a date with Him.
 At the fair.
 Where we had our first date.
-Of course, She did not tell me right away.
-I didn’t even know until Winter Break, months after.
-Prior til then, we maintained our relationship as best as we could over the phone with the hopes of being reunited soon.
-And when Winter finally arrived, reality came clearer into view.
+Of course, She did not tell me this right away.
+I didn’t even know until after Winter Break, months after on Valentine’s Day.
+Prior til then, we maintained our relationship as best as we could over the phone and through video chat with the hopes of being reunited soon, finally.

 I allowed myself a few days to clear my head.
-Then, once my mind was rid of all the recent drama I changed my facebook status, burned all of her letters and pictures, and vowed to never ever speak, hear, contact, or see her ever again.
-Life was still hard, but it was easier to breathe without being surrounded by reminders of her everywhere.
-After a break-up, it’s definitely beneficial to give yourself that time off.
+Then, once my mind was rid of all the recent drama I changed my Facebook status, removed her pictures from my bedroom wall, and vowed to never ever speak, hear, contact, or see her ever again.
+Life was still hard, but it became easier to breathe without being surrounded by reminders of her everywhere.
+After a break-up, especially after a long relationship, it’s crucial to give yourself some time off.
 No doubt it has been a long and hectic road, so you owe it to yourself to take a break.
 Hit pause.
 Go on a hike.
 Embark on the open road.
 Get lost and see the world again.
 And take as long as you need.
-Face it, you’ve just gone through something so severe and sudden, the stress of it so unimaginable, so really embrace your time off whether it’s a literal escape or just a mental one.
+You’ve just gone through something so severe and sudden, the stress of it so unimaginable, so really embrace your time off whether it’s a literal escape or just a mental one.
 I’m in college, mind you, so I had every excuse to focus on my studies, to put my head in the books instead of hitting myself against a wall.
 Also I had the benefit of making new friends in college, which in a way helped me recover from another breakup of sorts from the friends back home I could no longer trust.

-Following a very adventurous few weeks with my friends, I took some time to myself again.
+Following a very adventurous few weeks, I took time to myself again.
 This was where I evaluated my relationship with my ex and the reasons for which we broke up.
-What hurt the most was that she never admitted to doing anything wrong.
-Even though she confessed to cheating on me, she never apologized for it.
+What hurt the most was that she even though she confessed to cheating on me, she never apologized for it.
 In fact, she made me feel guilty about it claiming I had pushed her into someone else’s arms.
 There is no resolution in a situation like that.
 So what did I do?
 I accepted it.
-Why?
-Because sometimes it’s best to leave things be, even if it’s laying broken in front of you.
+Sometimes it’s best to leave things be, even if it’s laying broken in front of you.
 Yes, closure is important.
 But the next best thing is to accept the terms that brought your relationship to an end.
-Just clean up the mess, regardless if it’s your fault or not.
 I accepted that our relationship ended all due in large part to the fact that she was unfaithful.
-More importantly, I accepted my own faults in the relationship.
 Now, this part of the process may be the most difficult.
-You’ll see what you’ve done wrong.
-Then, you’ll realize that maybe things could work out if you two had a second chance.
-Maybe you’ll be more attentive this time, maybe you won’t try long-distance, and maybe this next time will be different, etc. When that happens, try to remind yourself of the bad times, the arguments, the fights, the sheer heartbreak.
+You’ll see what went wrong, then you’ll fool yourself into thinking that maybe things could work out if you two had a second chance.
+Maybe you’ll be more attentive this time, maybe you won’t try long-distance, and maybe this next time will be different, etc. When that happens, remind yourself of the bad times, the arguments, the fights, the heartbreak.
 It will hurt, as it always does, but you need that pain in order to let go.
 Remind yourself why the two of you broke up, why you can never be.
 Like I said, it will hurt.
-But the sooner you come to terms with it, the sooner you can forget about it all and move forward.
+But the sooner you come to terms with the ending, the sooner you can take the steps to move forward.

-I’m here writing this now because I don’t want anyone else to endure the pain that I’ve experienced because of this break-up.
-I’ve gone through one of the darkest stages of my life.
-You don’t have to follow the same path as I did because there are steps laid out for you to better yourself.
-The most important aspect of recovering from a break-up is time.
+I’m here writing this now because I know how lonely life can feel at the end of a long and winding relationship.
+You are not alone.
+I’ve gone through one of the darkest and most convoluted stages of my life.
+I know I can’t rid or prevent you from the heartache, but just know that the most important aspect of recovering from a break-up is time.
 No one heals instantly.
-To help ease this time just remember that breaking up with someone isn’t the end of the world and it certainly isn’t the end for you.
+To help ease this time just remember that breaking up with someone isn’t the end of the world and it very well isn’t the end for you.